-9 4% 12%

 10 13% 16%

 11 0% 1%

 Confidential/ Scattered Site 2% -

 Locations 270

 Ultimately, expanding the capacity of San Francisco's homelessness response system at the levels outlined in this report requires utilizing available land and properties throughout the City.
-Limiting the placement of permanent housing or shelters to those neighborhoods in which these programs are already concentrated will impede the City's progress toward reducing unsheltered homelessness and undermine the goals of client choice and geographic equity.
+Limiting the placement of permanent housing or shelters to those neighborhoods in which these programs are already concentrated will impede the City's progress toward reducing unsheltered homelessness.